MrSpecific/url-fragment-focus/README.md

 # URL Fragment Focus
 This is a short ES6 script to improve focus from URL fragments.
 It is inspired by [https://axesslab.com/skip-links/](https://axesslab.com/skip-links/) and adapted from [Anika Henke](https://github.com/selfthinker)'s work here: [https://github.com/selfthinker/dokuwiki_template_writr/blob/master/js/skip-link-focus-fix.js](https://github.com/selfthinker/dokuwiki_template_writr/blob/master/js/skip-link-focus-fix.js)

+**TL;DR** The goal is to easily remedy the focus order when using URL fragments (from in-page links / skip-links / etc.) so that users utilizing assistive technologies have a better UX.

 ## Author
 - [Will Christenson](https://github.com/MrSpecific)